Skip to content

 bash

-flash raw db/seeds/admin_users.sql
+flash raw --file db/seeds/admin_users.sql

 Released under the MIT License.